crushcod/spring-boot-listening-server/README.md

 # spring-boot-listening-server
-A simple spring boot application listening on a port 8080
+A simple spring boot application listening on port 8080